 Notes for editors:

-Usdaw (Union of Shop, Distributive and Allied Workers) is the UK's fourth biggest and the fastest growing trade union with over 430,000 members.
+Usdaw (Union of Shop, Distributive and Allied Workers) is the UK's fourth biggest trade union with nearly 430,000 members.
 Membership has increased by more than 17% in the last five years and by nearly a third in the last decade.
 Most Usdaw members work in the retail sector, but the Union also has many members in transport, distribution, food manufacturing, chemicals and other trades.

 Keep Your Cool Tackling Heat Stress at Work (Leaflet 291) http://www.usdaw.org.uk/291